About The Communications Network

 Founded nearly 40 years ago by the late Frank Karel of the Robert Wood Johnson and Rockefeller Foundations, The Communications Network is the premier leadership organization for nonprofit communications professionals.

-The Network has nearly 1,000 active members from across the globe and across the social good spectrum, including leaders from the Ford Foundation, Robert Wood Johnson Foundation, The Pittsburgh Foundation, and World Wildlife Fund.
+The Network has over 1,000 active members from across the globe and across the social good spectrum, including leaders from the Ford Foundation, Robert Wood Johnson Foundation, The Pittsburgh Foundation, and World Wildlife Fund.

 The Communications Network’s Board of Directors is made of senior leaders from Ford Foundation, the John D. and Catherine T. MacArthur Foundation, the John S. & James L. Knight Foundation, the Metropolitan Museum of Art, the Robert Wood Johnson Foundation, the Pittsburgh Foundation, the Annie E. Casey Foundation, the David and Lucile Packard Foundation, Lumina Foundation, and The Duke Endowment, among others.